klb2/dfg-proposal-template/README.md

 ### Bib Style

-To change the style of your bibliography you have to change the following code snippet in the ``proposal.sty`` file:
+To change the style of your bibliography you have to change the following code snippet in the ``dfgproposal.cls`` file:

 ```latex
 \usepackage[backend = biber,